Letting the River Dove flow in Dovedale

 We are working in partnership with other organisations to make the River Dove in Dovedale a better habitat for wildlife.

-Anglers in the early twentieth century built over one hundred weirs across the river to create pools that they could stock with farmed trout.
-The weirs trap silt, blanketing the gravels on the riverbed that invertebrates like river-flies need, and where trout lay their eggs.
+Anglers in the early twentieth century built over one hundred weirs and installed stone bank revetments to create pools that they could stock with farmed trout.
+The weirs trap silt, blanketing the gravels on the riverbed that invertebrates like river-flies need and where trout lay their eggs, whilst the walls constrained the river and reduced its natural variety and dynamic nature.

 The National Trust’s ecologist in the Peak District, Chris Wood, describes the current dammed areas of the river as ‘wet deserts, with no food and no variety for wildlife.’
 But the beauty of this project is that it’s not just wildlife that benefits.

 The angling clubs involved prefer nowadays to fish for wild trout rather than stocking the river, so this increases their enjoyment of their pastime.
 Tim Jacklin of the Wild Trout Trust says, ‘Catching a domesticated animal that’s been released into a modified artificial environment is nothing compared to the satisfaction of deceiving a cunning wild fish.’

 We believe the project will also improve the beauty of the valley for visitors by making the river ‘wilder’ and more natural looking, returning it to the rugged landscape admired by pre-Victorian painters and writers like Izaak Walton.

 There’s been a lot of background work to the project.
-We’ve carried out a full heritage assessment of the weirs so we know which ones are particularly important in terms of the history of the valley – some are associated with old mills, for instance.
+We’ve carried out a full heritage assessment of the weirs and revetments so we know which ones are particularly important in terms of the history of the valley – some are associated with old mills, for instance.
 We’ll only be working on the ones that aren’t significant in this respect.
 Similarly, we’ve tested the silt to make sure that it won’t pollute the river once it starts to move, and carried out modelling to ensure none of our work will increase the chance of flooding.